 Wellness means rethinking our tech addiction

 Wellness was a major theme for Google, which highlighted how easy it can be to get lost in our portable screens.
 The Dashboard is central to Google's analysis of how much you use your phone, and it will track how much you use your phone, how many times you unlock your phone, your Gmail habits and the hours of YouTube videos you consume.

 Putting down your phone at dinner can be a big problem, so Google's adding a Shush gesture that enables Do Not Disturb mode.
 How do you activate Shush, simply put your phone face-down on the table.

 tAnd since Do Not Disturb mode will mute notifications, including calls, Android allows you to set Starred Contacts.
 This way, you can instruct your Android device to always send you notifications from the important persons in your life.

 For all the apps you spend too much time on — for me, it's Twitter — you can set app-by-app usage limits.
 Android will nudge you when you're nearing those limits, and gray out the app icons when you've reached a limit.
 The apps should still work, so you're not shut out all together if something important happens.

 Google is cracking down on apps designed for previous generations of Android in the P developer build, The Verge noted.
 If an app doesn't use a recent SDK targeting Android 4.2 or later, users will see a pop-up alert when they try to install it.
 Google will also require new apps to target Android Oreo by November.

 What's In a Name?

 Rumored candidates for the official name include Popsicle, Pineapple Cake and many variations on Pie.
-Google typically announces the final name long after its I/O developers conference — which starts May 8 this year — and right before the new OS arrives.

 See Also : Top 12 Galaxy S9 Rumors